aspose-pdf/Aspose.PDF-API-References/english/javascript-cpp/_index.md

 ---

 > Aspose.PDF for JavaScript via C++ allows developers manipulate them PDF files directly in the Web.
+Such operations are very time consuming, so we recommend using Web Worker.

 ## Convert from PDF functions